-- Insured events.
+Insured events.
 Contingent liabilities exist for some outstanding claims at the balance sheet date, and claims not yet received in respect of events occurring in earlier years, including further possible sums due under the scheme of administration for claims in years for which the underwriter has gone into liquidation.
-Appropriate provision has been made where claims have been received. - The Council acts as guarantor for a small number of staff across 17 separate bodies admitted to the pension fund.
+Appropriate provision has been made where claims have been received.

+- The Council acts as guarantor for a small number of staff across 15 separate bodies that have been admitted to the pension fund.
 On cessation of the body's participation in the fund, any shortfalls are initially claimed from the admitted body.
 If they cannot be recovered from that source, the pension fund would look at the guarantee arrangements and draw down from bonds that are in place and, if still insufficient, from the guarantor.
-Several schemes have bonds in place and no material deficits exist. - Claims against the Council relating to time extensions and issues on two major capital projects are being largely refuted.
+Several schemes have bonds in place and only one scheme is currently in deficit.
+This is the Calderdale and Kirklees Careers Service Partnership where exposure, which is shared, could in the event be in the region of £1m. - The Council also provides a bank overdraft guarantee for the Calderdale and Kirklees Careers Service Partnership up to a limit of £150k, although the partnership currently has no overdraft facility in place. - There are claims against the Council relating to time extensions and issues on two major capital projects.
+The claims are being largely refuted by the Council.
 Other than expenditure already recognised in the accounts, the Council does not accept any liability.